nicholasnjihian/Web-scraping-with-Python/README.md

 ### Browsers (Google Chrome & Firefox)
 In order for Selenium to be able to communicate with any browser, a browser driver is required.
 For Google Chrome, that'll be (as of writing this) ChromeDriver and for Firefox, that'll be GeckoDriver.
-The browser driver is required to interface between the WebDriver-enabled clients and the browser (Firefox, Chrome, Safari, Opera, Edge, IE) to execute the automation test scripts written in various programming languages (Python, Java, Ruby, JavaScript, .NET/C#, etc).
+A browser driver is required to interface between the WebDriver-enabled clients and the browser (Firefox, Chrome, Safari, Opera, Edge, IE) to execute the automation test scripts written in various programming languages (Python, Java, Ruby, JavaScript, .NET/C#, etc).

 Selenium-wire extends Selenium’s Python bindings to give you access to the underlying requests made by the browser.
 You get extra APIs for inspecting requests and responses and making changes to them on the fly.
-Since GeckoDriverManager doesn't help with intercepting or capturing network traffic, reading request/response headers or bodies or monitoring the DevTools Network tab, Selenium-wire will be used here.
+Since GeckoDriverManager doesn't help with intercepting or capturing network traffic, reading request/response headers or bodies or monitoring the DevTools Network tab, Selenium-wire or mitmproxy could be used.
 Selenium-wire adds network traffic capture.
 It can work with both Google Chrome and Firefox too.

 Please note that according to the [Seleniumwire GitHub page](https://github.com/wkeeling/selenium-wire), seleniumwire is no longer being maintained -it is deprecated since January 2024.

 #### Using Mitmproxy/mitmdump
-For simple web-scraping, mitmproxy is definitely overkill, but as this project is meant for learning how to use these tools, I will write code that uses mitmproxy too.
+For simple web-scraping, mitmproxy is definitely overkill, but as this project is meant for learning how to use these tools, I include it as well.

 * Install [mitmproxy](https://docs.mitmproxy.org/stable/)
 ```bash